SaltOverflow/c-modules/proposals/modules_v5.md

 If `inlined` has not generated its module interfaces by the time `client` is being compiled, then the presence of a single inlined function would cause all modules imported by `inlined` to need to be traversed, since the module system cannot ascertain which module contains `multiply()`.
 After the module interfaces are generated (and the modules have not been edited in the meantime), we can use those instead of traversing imports.

-There is another optimization that can be made here: have all exported inline functions generate actual function definitions, so that if importers choose not to expand the function definition, they do not need to regenerate the function definition.
-It may be tricky to implement if the functionality is not already supported, though this feature is optional.
+There are some optimizations that can be made here: if `supporting` has an inline function that is not used by `inlined`, then it does not need to be processed.
+In order to support this, we would need to handle partially defined module interfaces (as we would avoid parsing the body of the inline function in `supporting` while the module system processes `client`).
+There are also optimizations to be made in terms of how to store the body of an inline function in a module interface so that updates don't require reanalyzing the entire function body.

 ### Generating multiple module interfaces